 - not properly healing wounds.

-Depletion of one or more vitamins ore minerals can have a major, negative influence on the healing process.
+Depletion of one or more vitamins or minerals can have a major, negative influence on the healing process.

 It is essential to avoid deficiencies but also people who do not have a deficiency can find valuable benefits it taking these substances.

 In addition, non-dietary supplements can be beneficial to the healing process.
-A popular example are compression garments.
-Read more about the benefits of using post surgery compression garments.
-And here’s more info on breast augmentation bras.
+For instance compression garments and post surgery aids.

 a dietary supplement protocol to provide nutritional support for the normal body functions of wound and soft tissue healing would contain at least Bromelain, vitamin C and vitamin C helpers such as OPCs and/or Rutin and/or Quercetin.